mystborn/sso_string/string_rfind_cstr.md

 | pos | size_t | The starting position in the string to start searching, starting from the back. |
 | value | const | The c-string value to search for. |

-**Returns:** @return The starting index of the substring on success, or SIZE_MAX if the substring couldn't be found.
+**Returns:** The starting index of the substring on success, or SIZE_MAX if the substring couldn't be found.